HealsCodes/motion-crescentia/README.md

 ### rake tasks

-After following the installation steps there will be three new rake tasks available:
+After following the installation steps there will be four new rake tasks available:

 #### crescentia:setup